 Table 1 shows a summary of the memory characterization for the benchmarks used in our experiments.
-Other applications belonging to either SPEC or DaCapo benchmark are not presented because: i) some do not run in our JVM (as they fail to compile, for example the compiler benchmark application fro SPEC) or could not be migrated using CRIU
+Other applications belonging to either SPEC or DaCapo benchmark are

-$^{^{9}}$ The paper authors did not provide their solution for legal reasons.
+$^{^9{\}rm The}$ paper authors did not provide their solution for legal reasons.
 Having access to the source code would have enabled us to obtain more results.